pisv/gethandly.wiki-playground/Step-One.md

 }
 ```

 Green bar!
-Apparently it works now and it encourages us to add even more
+Apparently it works now and it encourages us to add more complex
 tests:

 ```java